In this class, students learn how to:

 origin, sex, age, disability, religion, sexual orientation, or veteran

-status should contact the Office of Discrimination and Harassment (ODH) at
+status should contact the Office of Insititutional Equity and Compliance.
+Information

-about the ODH and the campus resources available to assist individuals
+about this office and the campus resources available to assist individuals

-regarding discrimination or harassment can be obtained here.
+regarding institutional equitey, discrimination or harassment can be obtained here.

 - Op-amp application circuits and op-amp characteristics